SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/snmp.md

 ![Autodiscovery SNMP device list](/guides/images/users-guide/snmp/snmp-autodiscovered-devices.png)

-For the newly found SNMP device, the default device name will be mentioned as `Device-<device-ip-address>`, the IP Address will be `<device-ip-address>` and the default port number is `161`.
+For the newly found SNMP device, the default device name will be mentioned as `Device-<device-ip-address>`, the IP address will be `<device-ip-address>` and the default port number is `161`.
 All other details will be empty and have to be entered manually.

-An alarm will be generated
+An alarm will be generated,

 * 	if an existing device in the platform is not reachable during the autodiscovery scan.
 * 	if a device is discovered but it is not SNMP-enabled.